4 Things to Know About the Dangers of Imodium Abuse

 Imodium for an Opiate High

-So, does Imodium get you high?
+So, does Loperamide get you high?
 At very high doses, Imodium binds to opioid receptors in the brain.
 It works the same way as heroin, oxycodone, and other opioids, leading to an “Imodium High.”
 Using Imodium to get high can allure those with addiction or those suffering from withdrawal.

 Slows Down the Body’s Responses